Kimberly-Clark (KMB) Q2 2017 Results - Earnings Call Transcript

 Thomas J. Falk - Kimberly-Clark Corp.

-Good morning Kevin.
+Good morning, Kevin.

 Kevin Grundy - Jefferies LLC

-So first question, this is picking up on Steve's question, can you quantify for us and bridge the 2% organic sales growth that you were targeting at the start of the year and now sort of flattish, and specifically how much of it is the slowdown in the category, is that a point versus how much is maybe market share losses that were not anticipated?
+So first question, this is picking up on Steve's question, can you quantify for us and bridge the 2% organic sales growth that you were targeting at the start of the year and now sort of flattish, and specifically how much of it is a slowdown in the category, is that a point versus how much is maybe market share losses that were not anticipated?

 And then related to that, so your guidance now suggests something like up modestly, maybe up 1% in the back half of the year, what's implied in that from an industry growth perspective?
 And then I have a follow-up.
 Thanks.